richengguy/chromavec/README.md

 ## Building

-chromavec uses a CMake-based build system.
-Building the library and test applications is straightforward:
+Chromavec uses a standard CMake project to manage the build process.
+Provided that the dependencies are available, creating a release build is
+straightforward:

 ```
 $ mkdir build